GraphingLib/GraphingLib/README.md

 ## 4. Why GraphingLib

 It is our belief that the best way to explain the simplicity of GraphingLib is by providing an example.
-This is why we have included the code below, creating the exact same graph as before, but using the commands difined in Matplotlib and scipy.
+This is why we have included the code below, creating the exact same graph as before, but using the commands defined in Matplotlib and scipy.

 ```python
 import matplotlib.pyplot as plt